-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity Some Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities Some Achieving gender equality No contribution Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention High Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity High Enhancing quality of life and well-being Some Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities Some Achieving gender equality High Ensuring growth, employment, income and livelihoods Some Promoting economic investment and quality tourism Some Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention Some Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable If 'Other' applies, please specify

-- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
-General Policy Development - 5.1.
-Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage
+4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).
+To contribute to achieving the 2015 World Heritage and Sustainable Development Policy and the 2030 Sustainable Development Agenda, further efforts are needed to boost the research, capacity-building and publicity of world heritage to promote sustainable development of the local economy and social participation.

+5. General Policy Development

+5.1.
+Principal pieces of national cultural and/or natural heritage legislation

+5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage